kennedymj97/msc-2048-ai/Notes.md

 - Comma delimited, need to make the strategies print in a different way somehow

 ### 13/07/2020
-[] Get detailed statistics on best current strategy
+[x] Refactor engine for safety, ensure stores are created [] Get detailed statistics on best current strategy
 [] Add another rule